Subspace Learning From Bits: Introduction

-\subsection{Related Work}
+\subsection{Related work}

-Estimating a low-dimensional data stream from its sparse observations has attracted interest in recent years, but most existing work has been assuming a sampling rate that allows recovering of the data stream \cite{chi2012petrels,Balzano-2010}.
-The proposed framework is motivated by our recent work in \cite{chen2013exact,chen2014icassp,chen2014isit}, where a quadratic sampling scheme is designed for low-rank covariance estimation.
-It is shown in \cite{chen2013exact} that a number of $\Theta(nr)$ quadratic (energy) measurements suffices to exactly recover a rank-$r$ covariance matrix via nuclear norm minimization, assume the measurement vectors are composed of i.i.d. sub-Gaussian entries.
-However, communicating these energy measurements with high precision may cause unwanted overhead in practice.
-Though tractable, the convex optimization algorithm in \cite{chen2013exact} is still computationally expensive when the data dimensionality is high and requires estimation of the noise level for implementation.
+Estimating the principal subspace of a high-dimensional data stream from its sparse observations has been studied in recent years, but most existing work has been focused on recovery of the data stream \cite{chi2012petrels,Balzano-2010}.
+Recently, sketching has been promoted as a dimensionality reduction method to directly recover the {\em statistics} of the data \cite{gilbert2012sketched} --\cite{chen2014isit}.
+The proposed framework in this paper is motivated by the covariance sketching scheme in \cite{chen2013exact,chen2014icassp,chen2014isit}, where a quadratic sampling scheme is designed for low-rank covariance estimation.
+It is shown in \cite{chen2013exact} that a number of real-valued quadratic (energy) measurements on the order of $nr$ suffices to exactly recover rank-$r$ covariance matrices via nuclear norm minimization, assuming the measurement vectors are composed of i.i.d. sub-Gaussian entries.
+However, transmitting these energy measurements with high precision may cause unwanted overhead and require estimating the noise level in practice.

-A related line of research is on one-bit compressed sensing \cite{boufounos20081,Jacques2013,plan2013one,plan2013robust}, where the authors aim to recover the signal with low-dimensional structures from the signs of random linear measurements up to a scaling factor.
-In contrast, our measurements are signs of random {\em quadratic} measurements.
-In this paper, we also briefly consider a convex optimization algorithm for the fusion center which is revised straightforwardly from the algorithm proposed by Plan and Vershynin \cite{plan2013robust} for one-bit compressed sensing.
-However, the performance guarantee therein \cite{plan2013robust} cannot be directly applied due to the nonlinear measurements.
-Nonetheless, we demonstrate through numerical examples that the revised convex optimization program has a similar performance with the much simpler truncated EVD, in terms of recovery accuracy and robustness to flipping errors.
-Therefore, we advocate the simpler approach using truncated EVD for the fusion center.